A multi-centre polyp detection and segmentation dataset for generalisability assessment: Limitations of the dataset

 \section{Limitations of the dataset}

-The positive sample catalogue consists of both polyp and non-polyp images for completeness (see Figure~\ref{fig:polypGenDatasetOverview} b).
-The entire dataset has been carefully reviewed by senior gastroenterologists, however, there may be some unseen discrepancies.
-The accuracy, reliability and completeness of the annotations may be subjective to the annotators.
+The positive sample catalogue consists of both polyp and non-polyp images for completeness (see Figure~\ref{fig:polypGenDatasetOverview} b). {However, it has been made sure that these mimic the real-world dataset and taken such that non-polyp images are in close proximity to at least one polyp region.} The entire dataset has been carefully reviewed by senior gastroenterologists.
+The accuracy, reliability and completeness of the annotations are subjective to the annotators.
+One additional limitation of this dataset is that the ambiguous annotations were mostly removed.
+For future versions, we will aim to quantify the level of disagreement among experts for each frame instead.